Free California LLC Filings Are Over

 Statement of Information

-California’s $0 filings were only a temporary measure to help encourage entrepreneurs to start their business in the state.
+California’s $0 filings were only a temporary measure to help encourage entrepreneurs to start their businesses in the state.
 Understandably, the free filing period couldn’t last forever; the state does need the revenue from business filings to help build a prosperous environment for its citizens and businesses.
-So to start a business in California in 2024 and beyond, you’ll need to pay the appropriate filing fees.
+So, to start a business in California in 2024 and beyond, you’ll need to pay the appropriate filing fees.

-But even if California were to run their $0 filing fee period again, you’d still need to file a Statement of Information for your business, which always has a filing fee.
-A Statement of Information is commonly known as an annual report or biennial report in other states.
+But even if California were to run its $0 filing fee period again, you’d still need to file a Statement of Information for your business, which always has a filing fee.
+A California Statement of Information is commonly known as an annual report or biennial report in other states.

 This document must be filed by all LLCs, corporations, and nonprofits registered in the state of California.
 The filing is due within 90 days of registering your new business.
 If your business is an LLC or nonprofit, it must then be filed every two years thereafter.
 If your business is a corporation, it must be filed every year.